The Q Ratio and Market Valuation: October Update

 The data since 1945 is a simple calculation using data from the Federal Reserve Z.1 Statistical Release, section B.103, Balance Sheet and Reconciliation Tables for Nonfinancial Corporate Business.
 Specifically, it is the ratio of Market Value divided by Replacement Cost.
 It might seem logical that fair value would be a 1:1 ratio.
 But that has not historically been the case.
 The explanation, according to Smithers & Co. (more about them later) is that "the replacement cost of company assets is overstated.
 This is because the long-term real return on corporate equity, according to the published data, is only 4.8%, while the long-term real return to investors is around 6.0%.
 Over the long-term and in equilibrium, the two must be the same."

-The average (arithmetic mean) Q Ratio is about 0.68.
+The average (arithmetic mean) Q Ratio is about 0.73.
 The chart below shows the Q Ratio relative to its arithmetic mean of 1 (i.e., divided the ratio data points by the average).
 This gives a more intuitive sense to the numbers.
-For example, the all-time Q Ratio high at the peak of the Tech Bubble was 1.61 — which suggests that the market price was 136% above the historic average of replacement cost.
-The all-time lows in 1921, 1932 and 1982 were around 0.30, which is approximately 55% below replacement cost.
+For example, the all-time Q Ratio high at the peak of the Tech Bubble was 1.67 — which suggests that the market price was 129% above the historic average of replacement cost.
+The all-time lows in 1921, 1932, and 1982 were around 0.29, which is approximately 60% below replacement cost.
 That's quite a range.
-The latest data point is 72% above the mean and now in the vicinity of the range of the historic peaks that preceded the Tech Bubble.
+The latest data point is 50% above the mean.
+Remember, this is extrapolated using the monthly VTI close and the most recent Q Ratio (which is 1.31 - as of Q2 2022).

 Another Means to an End